 In this Carrd review, unfortunately, Carrd doesn’t have any proprietary tools with which you can amp up your site’s SEO cred if you’re on the Basic Plan.
-Therefore, SEO-wise, the platform lags behind top Carrd alternatives Shopify, Wix, or Squarespace.
+Therefore, SEO-wise, the platform lags behind top Carrd alternatives.
 However, you can tweak the meta description of your page from the Carrd dashboard to give it some leverage when it comes to online searches.
 On the other hand, those who are on the premium plans can create custom meta tags and also add a Google Analytics tracking ID for their pages.

 Also, a Carrd app isn't available for either Android or iOs – but you can actually work on your site through the mobile web.

 Technically, while Carrd does have templates for product or Carrd landing pages and an option to put in widgets for payment portals, it does not have any native integrations or tools for doing business online.
-There are better eCommerce capabilities you'll find in Carrd alternatives such as Shopify or Squarespace eCommerce.
+There are better eCommerce capabilities you'll find in Carrd alternatives.

 Support and Resources: